cdromioster/xsort-playground/README.md

 	- Go through input array from cell 0 to 50000, as soon as non zero value is reached, fill the next **value**-amount of output array cells with **input cell number**

 ## Performance testing
+Following figure shows impelemented algorithm performance with optimal dictionary size of 4096 (to compliy with stack frame size limitation) and with no compiler optimization (-O0)
 ![Performance comparison](./performance_tests.png)